The Relationship Between an MTHFR Gene Mutation and Lupus

 SLE is a chronic disease requiring long-term management.
 Lowering homocysteine concentrations is key to slowing the development and progression of further health issues.

-Treatment with a combination of vitamin B and folic acid has been recommended for patients with lupus nephritis.
-That said, folic acid may not be the best option for those with MTHFR as it has been shown to have numerous drawbacks when compared to methylfolate supplementation
+Treatment with a combination of vitamin B and folic acid16 has been recommended for patients with lupus nephritis.
+That said, folic acid may not be the best option for those with MTHFR as it has been shown to have numerous drawbacks when compared to methylfolate supplementation.

 How Could Supplements Help?